 On the other side of Antarctica Peninsula sits Deception Island, an active volcano in the South Shetland Islands archipelago.
 Deception Island is a completely different type of volcano to Mount Erebus in the fact that it sits underwater with the island being the caldera.
 The highest point of the island is also only 576m – making it accessible for our voyages.

-During selected expeditions, we land on Deception Island and allow you to explore the various sites of geological and historic value.
+On some Antarctic cruises, we may land on Deception Island and allow you to explore the various sites of geological and historic value.
 This includes whaling stations dating back to the early 20th century and the geothermal waters at Whalers Bay.

 What might surprise you is that Deception Island is one of the safest harbours in Antarctica, thanks to the caldera which protects the waters from strong winds.
 Of course, since the volcano is still active, we can never be too careful around Deception Island!